You can save a bundle by refinancing a loan on what may be your second-largest purchase next to a home — your car.

-But there are a few things you need to watch for to avoid potholes on the road to savings, Stacy says.
+However, there are a few things you need to watch for to avoid potholes on the road to savings.

-Compare rates with what you’re paying now.
-Your situation may have changed.
-Perhaps you tuned up your credit score so you can qualify for a better rate than you did when you bought the car.
+Once you’ve gathered rates, compare them with your current loan terms.
+Perhaps you tuned up your credit score or joined a credit union so you can qualify for a better rate than you got when you bought the car.

-You can take the back roads to car refinancing with longer terms and lower monthly payments, but ultimately you’ll pay more interest.
-You also don’t want to take a detour by refinancing with terms that extend the life of the loan even if your monthly payments go down.
-Shortening the loan generally puts you in the fast lane to financial freedom.
-The shorter loan term allows you to build equity in your car faster.
-Even if your monthly payment goes up, and you can afford it, you’ll pay less over the length of the loan.
+Shortening the term of the loan allows you to build equity in your car faster.
+Even if your monthly payment goes up, and you can afford it, you’ll pay less over the lifetime of the loan.

 Either way, refinancing an auto loan should not negatively impact your credit score in most cases, reports CarsDirect.
 Just make sure you go through a reputable lender so your old loan is satisfied (the new lender pays it off when it issues your loan).
 Then make full, on-time payments on your new loan.

 What’s your experience refinancing a car loan?
 Have you found it worthwhile?
 Share with us in comments below or on our Facebook page.